Paris in Fall

 Wondering what to expect when visiting Paris in the fall?
 From the best places to see the leaves change to what the weather’s like (spoiler alert: it’s grey and wet!) we’re sharing everything you need to know to plan for a perfect fall in Paris.

-October is when the grey skies really arrive in Paris, settling in for the next six months sadly.
+October in Paris is when the grey skies really arrive, settling in for the next six months sadly.
 Along with the clouds come cooler temperatures and frequent rain.
 In fact, October is one of the wettest months of the year in Paris.
 Expect highs in the mid-to-low 60s (15-18C) which can still feel warm when in the midday sun, but mornings and evenings are very chilly with lows ranging from 50-40F (10-4C).

 As you’d expect, the temperature in Paris continues to drop in November, with the highs hovering just above 50F (10C) most days and lows near freezing.
 Most November days are cloudy, and while there’s less total rainfall than in October, it rains almost as often.